ddspringle/framework-one-secure-auth/README.md

 * Stores user data in encrypted format in the database
 * Default CBC/PKCS5Padding defined for encryption algorithms
 * Includes HTTP security headers designed to reduce attack surface
-* Uses keyring stored on disk to load encryption keys instead of hard-coded in the Application.cfc
+* Uses keyring stored on disk to load encryption keys instead of hard-coded in the `Application.cfc`
 * Includes functions for reading, writing and generating a random keyring file
 * Includes functions for checking for, adding, removing and importing blocked IP's
 * Includes functions for checking for, adding, removing and importing watched IP's
-* Managing watched/blocked IPs by catching common parameter tampering/sql injection attacks
+* Includes functions for managing watched/blocked IPs by catching common parameter tampering/sql injection attacks
-* Added optional `addDate` true/false parameter to uberHash function to append the current date to the input value on hash
+* Includes optional `addDate` true/false parameter to uberHash function to append the current date to the input value on hash
-* Added 'dummy' cookies for the purpose of further obfuscating which cookie is used for session management
+* Includes 'dummy' cookies for the purpose of further obfuscating which cookie is used for session management
-* Added repeatable form encryption for ajax populated and javascript selected form fields
+* Includes repeatable form encryption for ajax populated and javascript selected form fields
-* Added BaseBean with convenience functions for populating primary key data and CSRF fields in urls and forms (respectively)
+* Includes BaseBean with convenience functions for populating primary key data and CSRF fields in urls and forms (respectively)
-* Added page caching and flushing capabilities added for static views (for [NVCFUG Preso](https://www.meetup.com/nvcfug/events/236791823/)) - use url param `flushCache` to flush
+* Includes page caching and flushing capabilities added for static views (for [NVCFUG Preso](https://www.meetup.com/nvcfug/events/236791823/)) - use url param `flushCache` to flush
-* Added fw1 environment control and check for the `prod` (production) environment before running IP watching or blocking routines
+* Includes fw1 environment control and check for the `prod` (production) environment before running IP watching or blocking routines
-* Added configurable block mode - one of abort or redirect.
+* Includes configurable block mode - one of abort or redirect.
 Abort simply aborts further processing for blocked IP's.
-Redirect works as it did before this release, redirecting to the ipBlocked.html file.
+Redirect works as it did before this release, redirecting to the `ipBlocked.html` file.
 * NEW!
-Migrated to new Application.cfc FW/1 initialization model
+Migrated to new `Application.cfc` FW/1 initialization model
 * NEW!
 Improved HMAC key management to prevent development reloads from forcing the user to re-login (for non-production environments)
 * NEW! **BREAKING CHANGE** The two factor authentication code from our two-factor example has been rolled into this code as of 7/24/2017.
-You can turn on 2FA in the Application.cfc (off by default to maintain backwards compatibility).
+You can turn on 2FA in the `Application.cfc` (off by default to maintain backwards compatibility).
 Code prior to this release has been moved to the `legacy` branch.

 This code was put together for the `ColdFusion: Code Security Best Practices` presentation by Denard Springle at [NCDevCon 2015](http://www.ncdevcon.com) and has since been transformed into a concise starting point for developers who need to create a secure application using the [fw/1](https://github.com/framework-one/fw1) CFML MVC framework.